The Johns Hopkins All Children's Congenital Diaphragmatic Hernia (CDH) Program provides expert care to address your child's individual needs.

 Melissa Crenshaw, M.D.
 Genetics

 Dr. Crenshaw is the medical director for the Clinical Genetics Program at Johns Hopkins All Children’s Hospital and also serves as an assistant professor with Johns Hopkins Medicine.
 Her research interests include congenital heart defects, chromosome abnormalities and Turner Syndrome.
 She has additional expertise in the genetics of congenital heart disease and connective tissue disorders.
-Dr. Crenshaw is board certified in pediatrics, clinical genetics and cytogenetics.
+Dr. Crenshaw is board certified in pediatrics and clinical genetics.